ShivanshMishra659/To-do-list/README.md

 <div align="center">

-I'm **Shivansh** — a first-year student doing B.Tech (Mechanical Engineering) at IET Lucknow and BS (Data Science & Applications) at IIT Madras simultaneously.
+I'm **Shivansh** — a second-year student doing B.Tech (Mechanical Engineering) at IET Lucknow and BS (Data Science & Applications) at IIT Madras simultaneously.
 This To-Do List was the first Python project I built while learning the language from scratch.

 It's small.
 It's simple.
 And it means a lot.